-Deborah’s cross-cultural coaching and workshops are tailored to meet the leadership development and diverse team building needs of international industries in the South and local executives doing business globally.
+Deborah’s cross-cultural coaching and workshops are tailored for leadership development and diverse team building of international industries in the South and local executives doing business globally.
 Using the engaging style of Southern storytelling, her book, Going Southern: The No-Mess Guide to Success in the South, combines culture, humor, and tips for expats & US transplants coming into the South and those who work with them.
 The book was featured nationally on CSPAN and is often bought in bulk.

 Clients: Deborah has served as a cross-cultural consultant, trainer, and coach for executives and diverse teams for corporations and nonprofits: Volkswagen, Nissan, International Paper, Kimberly Clark, La-Z-Boy Inc., BlueCross BlueShield of TN, Birmingham International Center, City of Chattanooga, Fulbright Scholars of Alabama.
 She has been a speaker for the Global Leadership program at Chattanooga State Community College and served as VP of Communication for the Chattanooga Area Chamber of Commerce’s International Council.